thewhodidthis/sports/readme.md

 }
 ```

-What checks are available in total?
+What checks and features are available in all?

 ```js
 import * as sports from 'sports'